cozy/create-cozy-app/packages/cozy-scripts/README.md

 ### Default template (`template` folder)

-Using the default template, `cozy-scripts` will generate a \(P\)React application.
+Using the default template, `cozy-scripts` will generate a React application.
 After the initialisation, you should have the following folder structure:

 <details>